Pets other than cats or dogs

 - the bird's cage is clean and there's plenty of room

 - if you put your bird outside make sure it is safe from predators, such as cats and wild birds.
 Don't leave them sitting in direct sunlight or in cold winds

-- don’t leave uneaten pet food outside as this can attract pest or stray animals
+- don’t leave uneaten pet food outside and keep all food containers securely sealed to avoid attracting pest or stray animals

 - keep your bird inside or secured in a dark spot from dusk to dawn